Multilingual and Multi-topical Benchmark of Fine-tuned Language models and Large Language Models for Check-Worthy Claim Detection: Fine-tuned language models

 \textit{The XLM-RoBERTa} is a multi-language model pretrained on 100 languages that performs well for many downstream tasks, including particularly well for low resource languages.
 The XLM-RoBERTa model was used in this work to create a classifier for detecting check-worthy claims in different languages (Arabic, Bulgarian, Dutch, English, Spanish, Turkish, Slovak, Czech, Polish and Hungarian).
 The model was trained on multilingual sets that included samples with check-worthy claims and samples without check-worthy claims.
 This method of training was adopted, to include the conclusions and outcomes of the paper~\cite{DBLP:conf/acl/ConneauKGCWGGOZ20}, where it was reported that in the classification task (detection of check-worthy claims is a typical classification task) the best results were obtained when training was performed from multiple languages.
-During the experiments, the XLM-RoBERTa-base architecture with 125 million parameters and the Flair library (~\cite{flair_N19-4010}), version 0.7 were used.
+During the experiments, the XLM-RoBERTa-base architecture with 125 million parameters and the Flair library~\cite{flair_N19-4010}, version 0.7 were used.
+For the training and the inference of the model, we used the Flair Python framework of version 12.2.0 ~\cite{akbik2019flair}.